 Shortly after I read the article I acquired Ken Tustin’s wonderful book and video ‘A Wild Moose Chase’, Max Curtis’ ‘Beyond the River’s Bend’ and Ray Tinsley’s ‘Call of the Moose,’ each being about NZ’s famous or fantastic moose herd – and all of which I devoured eagerly.
 I was hooked.

 At the same time I read several other books about moose in general.
 I was soon becoming an armchair expert on these giant creatures.
 Of course I wanted to journey to New Zealand to have a look myself.
-I never imagined I would have enough money to see them in Canada where you have to push them off the back porch – anyway I prefer a challenge!
+I never imagined I would have enough money to see them in Canada where you have to push them off the back porch – anyway, like Mark Tapley of Martin Chuzzlewitt, I prefer a challenge!

 My fiftieth birthday came and went.
 My wife, Della purchased me the first brand new deer caliber rifle I had ever owned, a Browning Lever Action (BLR) in .308 calibre.
 What a wife!
 She also encouraged me to make the trip as soon as I could before I was too old to do so.
 Hang the expense!
 I planned to go in the New Year 2000; it ended up getting pushed out to nearly the end of February.
 Still an excellent time to be in Fiordland.
 Two sambar hunting mates, Brett and Michael got wind that I was going (originally by myself) and decided they needed to chaperone me!